ps-nithin/pyrebel-ml/README.md

 1. Forming an abstract representation of data which is used to obtain meaningful information from the input.
 2. Learning.
 Creating a knowledge base based on the abstract information obtained.
 3. Recognition.
 Using the abstract data stored in knowledge base to recognize novel inputs.
-# Read more about the logic implemented <a href="https://github.com/ps-nithin/pyrebel-ml/blob/main/abstract/intro-r1.pdf">here</a>

 The program is implemented in python and tested to run on nvidia jetson nano / orin nano devices.
 The program uses numba python library for using cuda.

 # Learning